albanpuech/risky-biscuits-project/README.md

 ### Analysis of ABV

-In all cases, we can notice that there is a small difference in ABV means.
+🍺 In all cases, we can notice that there is a small difference in ABV means.
 The typical difference is around 0.1° and the highest variation for one chosen climate category is when we compare hot and cold summer.

-The first main result we find is that U.S. citizens prefer beers with higher ABV compared to the most consumed beers.
+🍺 The first main result we find is that U.S. citizens prefer beers with higher ABV than the average ABV of the most consumed ones.
 This is true for all climate categories.
 Indeed, in the case of the best beers, their average ABV was always above the global mean of 7°.
+On the other hand, the most consumed beers have a smaller ABV than the global average.

-Then, we find that the ABV is higher in regions with a hot summer than in those with a cold summer.
+🍺 Then, we find that the ABV is higher in regions with a hot summer than in those with a cold summer.
 This is true for both the best beers and the most reviewed beers.
 This could seem to be in contradiction with the conclusions of the study by the University of Pittsburgh.
 However, we have to keep in mind that we are not studying alcohol consumption but rather the alcohol level of the beers.
 Therefore, this could mean that people living in colder climates drink more beers but with a lower ABV.

-# Conclusion
+## 🍻 Conclusion

 In conclusion, our exploration of the influence of climate on beer preference and popularity across the US reveals nuanced findings.
 While we found small differences in beer ratings across climates, the overall trends remained remarkably consistent, suggesting a shared American identity that transcends geographical variations in climate.
 It appears that, irrespective of whether Americans live in colder or warmer climates, certain preferences in beer evaluation persist, hinting at a cultural bias that unites beer enthusiasts across the nation.

 Furthermore, our investigation into ABV levels presented intriguing correlations with climate.
 In regions characterized by hotter summers, reviewers rather drink higher ABV beers whilst individuals in colder climates may indeed consume more beers, but these beverages tend to exhibit lower ABV levels.
 However, it is important to acknowledge potential confounding factors like economic factors and supplier-driven influences that may have influenced our observations.
 Indeed, financial factors could impact both the quantity and quality of beer consumption which would also depend on the types of beers available in different regions.

 In essence, while our current findings offer interesting insights, further investigations of these potential confounders would enhance the depth of our understanding of the intricate interplay between climate and beer preferences.